AJamal27891/Recommendation_system/README.md

 # Recommendation_system
 ## Objective
-The objective of this system to creat an API that will return the top 10 product recommended giving whats inside the cart
+The objective of this system to creat an API that will return the top 10 product recommended giving whats inside the cart This model achieves 96% of accuracy and 0.04 rmse for predicting the frequence confidence on the given dataset.
+The frequency confidence is calculated using Fpgrowth Algorithm
 ----------------------------
 ### The Dataset
 __Data provided by Hibsaborada Ecommerce for recommendation system splited into 2 data sources:__